Mixed Semi-Supervised Generalized-Linear-Regression with Applications to Deep-Learning and Interpolators: Proofs

-From the above, we conclude that for \textbf{any} SNR, it is beneficial to slightly move from each one of the estimators toward the other.
-Moreover, the best mixed interpolator is achieved where the first derivative equals to $0$ as follows:
+From the above, we conclude that for any combination $(\tau^2,\sigma^2)$, it is beneficial to slightly move from each one of the estimators toward the other.
+Moreover, the best mixed interpolator is achieved where the first derivative equals $0$ as follows: